 Another reason to ask this is that it will serve as an indicator to the police employee you are interacting with that you are aware of your rights.
 While this doesn’t always make a difference, letting them know that you understand those rights and are willing to assert them will sometimes make them less likely to disregard them.

 If you’re told “Yes”, stay calm, cool, and collected.
 You can choose to remain silent or you can choose to engage.

-Police employees can and do lie – something that courts have ruled is perfectly acceptable – in an attempt to solicit information from you or to get you to admit to engaging in an action they believe gives them the right to kidnap and cage you (even though said action may not cause a victim).
-Be aware of this and act accordingly.
+Police employees can and do lie (something that their friends in legaland have claimed is perfectly acceptable) in an attempt to solicit information from you or to get you to admit to engaging in an action they believe gives them the right to kidnap and cage you or someone else (even though said action may not cause a victim).
+Be aware that such dastardly tactics may be employed and act accordingly.

 In fact, police employees are actually trained in methods of deception designed to trick people into giving up their rights and/or cooperating against themselves and or their friends.
 They are taught to act friendly as if they want to help you in order to gather information, which eventually could be used against you or others.
 In addition, they are instructed to phrase questions in a way that they sound like statements (I’m going to _____, okay?) in order to trick you into giving consent.

 If you do engage, answer questions with questions.
 Ask, “Where is the victim?”, “Why do you believe you have the right to prevent my freedom of movement?” etc. Treat the police employee no differently than you would someone not wearing the same costume who approached and questioned you.